Jul 30, 2019 By Team YoungWonks *

 Operating systems can be found not just on computers but also on devices containing a computer – be it mobile phones, video game consoles, web servers or supercomputers.

-As per the stats shared in a 2017 article by the website StatCounter GlobalStats (http://gs.statcounter.com/os-market-share/desktop/worldwide/#monthly-201711-201711-bar), the leading desktop operating system is Microsoft Windows with a market share of more than 80 percent, followed by Apple Inc’s macOS that takes second place at more than 10 percent, while the Chrome OS takes the third spot at 1.92 percent, narrowly beating the varieties of Linux together have the third place with less than 2 percent.
+As per the stats shared by the website StatCounter GlobalStats (https://gs.statcounter.com/os-market-share/desktop/worldwide), the leading desktop operating system is Microsoft Windows with a market share of 73.21 percent, followed by Apple Inc’s macOS that takes second place at 16.54 percent, while the Chrome OS takes the third spot at 1.92 percent, narrowly beating the varieties of Linux which have the fourth place with 1.8 percent.
 In the mobile (smartphone and tablet combined) segment, Google’s Android has been the leader, followed by Apple’s iOS and other operating systems.
 Linux distributions, for instance, are preferred in the server and supercomputing sectors.
 Other specialized classes of operating systems, such as embedded and real-time systems, are in demand due to their use for several applications.

 Below is a detailed look at the leading operating systems in use today.
 We shall look at them one by one in alphabetical order.

 Android has seen a number of updates to its base operating system since the initial release.
-Each version has had a code name and these are confectionery-themed and in alphabetical order; the first one was 2009’s Android 1.5 Cupcake and the latest version of Android is Android 9 Pie, that was released in August 2018.
+Each version has had a code name and these are confectionery-themed and in alphabetical order; the first one was 2009’s Android 1.5 Cupcake and the latest version of Android is Android 11, that was released in September 2020.

 Other devices with Android include Android TV for televisions, Android Auto for cars, and Wear OS for wrist watches, each with a specialized user interface.
 Variants of Android can also be found on game consoles, digital cameras, PCs and other electronics.
-Most Android applications are written in Java and as of February 2017, the Google Play store has over 2.7 million Android applications published.
+Most Android applications are written in Java and as of August 2020, the Google Play store has over 3 million Android applications published.
 For more details, visit https://www.android.com/.

 • Chrome OS